 Message ^{a)} Description SERVICE The service interval has ended.
-Take the vehicle to a Technical Service.
-IMMOBILIS- ER Immobiliser system active.
+Take the vehicle to a Technical Service. $ \\$ IMMOBILIS- ER Immobiliser system active.
 The vehicle will not start.
 Take the vehicle to a Technical Service.
 ERROR Instrument panel faulty.
 Take the vehicle to a Technical Service.
 CLEAN AIR FILTER Warning: Clean the air filter.
 NO KEY Warning: Correct key cannot be found in the vehicle.
 KEY BATTERY Warning: Key battery low.
-Change the battery. СLUТСН Warning: Press the clutch to start.
+Change the battery.
+CLUTCH Warning: Press the clutch to start.
 In vehicles with manual gearbox and Start-Stop system.
-P/N Warning: Place the selector level in position P/N to start.
+P/N Warning: Place the selector level in P/N to start.
 Only in vehicles with automatic gearbox.
 P Warning: Place the selector lever in position P to stop the engine.
 STARTING Warning: The engine starts automatically.
+Start-Stop system activated. \\\\ START MAN- UALLY Warning: The engine must be started manually.
 Start-Stop system activated.
-START MAN- UALLY Warning: The engine must be started manually.
-Start-Stop system activated.
 ERROR START-STOP Warning: Start-Stop system error.
 START-STOP IMPOSSIBLE Warning: Although the Start-Stop system is switched on, the engine cannot be stopped automatically.
 Not all the necessary conditions are met.
-START-STOP ACTIVE Warning: Start-Stop system activated.
+START-STOP Warning: Start-Stop system activated.
 Vehicle in Stop mode.
-SWITCH OFF Warning: Start-Stop system activated.
-Switch off the ignition when you leave the vehicle.